2 officers testify at federal trial in George Floyd killing

 Prosecutors argue that the officers should have intervened to stop Chauvin and that they violated their training by not rolling Floyd onto his side so he could breathe or giving him CPR as soon as he stopped breathing and they could not find a pulse.

 Defense attorneys contend the Minneapolis Police Department provided inadequate training and taught cadets to obey superiors.
-Chauvin, who was convicted of state murder and manslaughter charges last year, was the most senior officer at the scene.
+Chauvin, who was convicted of state murder and manslaughter charges last year, was the most senior officer at the scene and defense attorneys have said that he called the shots that day.

+Kueng agreed with his attorney, Tom Plunkett, that cadets are taught unquestioned obedience and that probationary officers can be fired at will.

 “I did not,” Thao replied, adding later that, “I think I would trust a 19-year veteran to figure it out.”